danielabrahamgit/Perceptron_Project_189/README.md

 ## Navigation
 **Coding_Assignments** <br>
 The jupyter notebook coding assignments for the week are located in the Coding_Assignments folder.
 This holds all relavent coding material for instructors and students.
-* **Start_Perceptron_Intructor** - First Perceptron Notebook with answers filled in and all cells run.
-This goes along with the notebook that the students are completing first.
+* **Perceptron_Intructor** - This is the Perceptron Notebook with answers filled in and all cells run.
+This goes along with the notebook that the students are completing.
 Intructors will use this as a reference when assisting students, note that this is not the only way to implement the solutions.
-* **Start_Perceptron_Student** - First Perceptron Notebook with none of the answers filled in.
-Students should complete this notebook before moving onto _Perceptron_Student_.
-* **Perceptron_Intructor** - Second Perceptron Notebook with answers filled in and all cells run.
-This goes along with the notebook that the students are completing second.
-Intructors will use this as a reference when assisting students, note that this is not the only way to implement the solutions.
-* **Perceptron_Student** - Second Perceptron Notebook with none of the answers filled in.
-Students should tackle this notebook after they complete _Start_Perceptron_Student_.
+* **Perceptron_Student** - Perceptron Notebook with none of the answers filled in.
+Students should complete this notebook as part of their homework assignment.
 * **Materials** - This folder holds the datasets and images imported by the coding assignment notebooks.

 **Lecture_Material** <br>